The Brownian Web as a random $\mathbb R$-tree: Preliminaries

 In general, we cannot expect the map $K$ to be injective.
-Indeed, there is no mechanism that {\it a priori} prevents different branches of the tree to be mapped via the evaluation map to the same path and, as we will see below, we cannot expect the evaluation map of the Brownian Web to be injective because of presence special points from which multiple trajectories depart (see Section~\ref{sec:DBW}).
+Indeed, there is no mechanism that {\it a priori} prevents different branches of the tree to be mapped via the evaluation map to the same path.

-In the following definition, we introduce a (measurable) subset of $\Ch^\alpha_\Sp$ whose elements satisfy a condition, the {\it tree condition}, which allows to set two rays in the tree apart based on their image via the evaluation map.
+In the following definition, we introduce a (measurable) subset of $\Ch^\alpha_\Sp$ whose elements satisfy a condition, the {\it tree condition}, which allows to distinguish two rays in the tree based on their images under the evaluation map.

 \begin{definition} Let $\alpha\in(0,1)$.
 We say that $\zeta=(\ST,\ast,d,M)\in\Ch^\alpha_\Sp$ satisfies the {\it tree condition} if \begin{enumerate}[label=($\mathfrak{t}$)] \item for all $\sz_1,\sz_2\in\ST$, if $M(\sz_1)=M(\sz_2)=(t,x)$ and there exists $\eps>0$ such that $M(\rho(\sz_1,s))=M(\rho(\sz_2,s))$ for all $s\in[t-\eps,t]$, then $\sz_1=\sz_2$. \end{enumerate} We denote by $\Ch^\alpha_\Sp(\ft)$, the subset of $\Ch^\alpha_\Sp$ whose elements satisfy~\ref{i:TreeCond}. \end{definition}